libsbmljs/libsbmljs/readme.md

 ```

 The wrapper will be tested using Firefox.
 To test with other browsers, edit `karma.conf.js` and add the desired browsers.

+## FAQ

+* Is compression support for SBML models built-in?
+  * No. We have tried to minimize the size of the generated WASM binary by excluding non-essential components.
+You can easily compress your hosted SBML models using (HTTP compression)[https://developer.mozilla.org/en-US/docs/Web/HTTP/Compression] without all of the downsides mentioned above.